 Intriguingly, the incidence of lung cancer in patients with COPD is increased over and above the effects of smoking.
-It is of great significance to note that not all lung cancers are due to smoking alone.
-Adenocarcinoma; for instance, is seen in non-smoking middle-aged women.
+However, it is important to recognize that not all lung cancers are due to smoking alone.
+Adenocarcinoma, for instance, occurs in non-smoking middle-aged women.

 Clinical Recognition of Lung Cancer

-By United Kingdom standards; the model age group is 75 to 79 years with incidence more in males as already mentioned above.
-In this scenario; current or previous smoking clubbed with the following factors with radiological evidence of a patch in left upper part of the lung is potential lung cancer.
+By United Kingdom standards, the model age group is 75 to 79 years with incidence more in males.
+In this scenario, radiological evidence of a patch in the left upper part of the lung is potential lung cancer.
 Multiple different clinical symptoms can present to different specialties.

 - Aged over 50 years

-A few weeks history of tumor symptoms such as lung symptoms, those due to local invasion, distal metastases and paraneoplastic symptoms.
-The primary lung disease usually presents with a short history of few weeks duration.
+A few weeks’ history of tumor symptoms, such as lung symptoms, might be due to local invasion, distal metastases, and paraneoplastic symptoms.
+The primary lung disease usually presents with a short history of a few weeks’ duration.

 The most frequent modes of presentation of the primary disease can be briefly touched upon as follows:

 |New cough||Most frequent local symptom|